EmuelOlimpo/FibScreener/readme.md

 # FibScreener
-Generates a graph of YTD Fib retracement levels vs performance With significant functionality provided by psequant by Lorenzo Ampil
+Generates a graph of YTD Fib retracement levels vs performance With significant functionality provided by psequant